Quiet Letters

 Quiet Letters stores a few things locally so the app remembers what you were doing:

 This data is written to the iOS-managed user-defaults store and SwiftData database on your device.
-It never leaves the device.
-Deleting the app deletes all of it.
+Settings and daily-puzzle progress stay on the device they were created on.

 System APIs the app accesses